caskorg/cask/README.md

 2. For GPU benchmarking:
 - [CUDA](http://www.nvidia.com/object/cuda_home_new.html) and its dependecies
 - [cusp](https://github.com/cusplibrary/cusplibrary)
+- Note!
+Make sure you use a version of cusp that is compatible with CUDA (e.g. cusp 0.4.0 with CUDA 5.5)
 - Note! cuda external libraries (such as cusp) are assumed to be installed in the user's home directory (`~/cuda`); you can specify a different directory using the `CUDA_PATH` Makefile variable